5 Things you should Experience in Lifetime - MetanoiaTravelGuide

 Conservation

 While you watch them, remember they are vital beings for the habitat.
-They are fast becoming endangered because of loss of habitat, rampant killings and the shipping industry.
+They are fast becoming endangered because of loss of habitat, rampant killings, and the shipping industry.
 They need our protection, do what it takes to protect them.

 4. African Wildlife Safari